 August 15, 2022: Pandemic.
 Politics.
-Religion.
-Scams.
 Festivities.
+National budget.
 IPL.
 Bollywood.
 Droughts.
 Floods.
-Share markets.
 Scams.
 Elections.
+Religion.
+Stock markets.
 Gossip.
+China.
+Pakistan.
+Fashion.
 TV debates.
 The list of subjects, ranging from petty to pathetic, that keep the average Indian citizen perpetually engrossed is unending.
-The flashflood of over-information may appear random and chaotic to you.
+The flashflood of over-information may appear random and chaotic.
 But there’s a method in the madness.

-This continued dumping of cacophonic over-information on you via social media, TV, newspapers, books, and officials doesn’t include one specific project.
-A silent project that prefers to keep you completely distracted from it.
-A silent project that wants you to focus on everything else under the bright Indian sun.
+This continued dumping of cacophonic over-information on you via social media, TV, newspapers, websites, books, think tanks, and academia doesn’t include one specific topic – which is a project that wants you to focus on everything else under the bright Indian sun.

-Of course, there are many intense issues we often debate on that are related to this project.
-Matters of the price rise, job losses, rural miseries, crop failures, etc. are issues worrying enough to talk about.
+Of course, there are many immediate issues we often debate on that are related to this larger project.
+Matters such as price rise, job losses, rural misery, crop failure, market crash, currency fall, etc. are issues worrying enough to talk about.
 But the truth is, these matters are only the symptoms of a deeper, bigger and more sinister problem – which is the silent project this article is about.

 The project is the incredible acceleration of a silent, foreign-led corporate recolonisation of the Indian economy.

 Yes, you read it right.
 A long-term international business project to recolonise or recapture India’s economy and its vast financial wealth is underway on an unprecedented scale and at an unprecedented speed.
 And that is precisely what your trusted information sources are keeping away from your glare – a few are doing it knowingly, while most are doing it naively.

 It is not an easy task for the mainstream information cartel to keep all 140 crore Indians distracted from the single biggest act of foreign corporate recolonisation.
 But somehow, they’re getting close to achieving mass hypnosis.